MazinLab/KIDSpecSim/README.md

 Note: an MKIDPipeline enviroment is required to run these files without issue.

 After cloning the repository, the Cython files need to be compiled.
-In a command line terminal, run `conda activate pipeline`.
+In a command line terminal in the folder where KIDSpecSim lives, run the following lines:

-`cd` into `KIDSpecSim/ucsbsim/` and run:
+`conda activate pipeline`
+`cd KIDSpecSim/ucsbsim/`
 `python ../setup.py build_ext --inplace`

+This sets up the Cython files needed to run some of the modules.

+#### Spectrum simulation steps:
-Now that everything is ready, run the following calibration settings:
+Now that everything is ready, run the following calibration settings with desired path and R0s file name:

-`python script_simulate.py 'path/to/calibration/output_file.h5' 'path/to/R0s_file.csv' 'blackbody' --littrow`
+`python script_simulate.py 'path/to/outdir' 'path/to/R0s_file.csv' 'blackbody' --filter_bandpass --littrow`

+Note: If there is no R0s_file, one will be generated mid-script (it's not a problem to not have one!), so ensure proper syntax is used if you have one.
 This creates a blackbody calibration spectrum.
-A plot will show so you can verify that the simulation is functioning properly.
+A plot will show and save to file so you can verify that the simulation is functioning properly.

-Now, run the following observation settings:
+Now, run the following observation settings with desired path and R0s file name:

-`python script_simulate.py 'path/to/observation/output_file.h5' 'path/to/R0s_file.csv' 'phoenix' --atmo_bandpass --filter_bandpass --tele_bandpass --littrow`
+`python script_simulate.py 'path/to/outdir' 'path/to/R0s_file.csv' 'phoenix' --atmo_bandpass --filter_bandpass --tele_bandpass --littrow`

 This creates a Phoenix model observation spectrum.

-## DO NOT RUN FROM THIS POINT ON, NEEDS WORK, above is ok.
+#### MKID Spread Function steps:
-Run the following MSF extraction settings:
+Run the following MSF extraction settings, making sure to use the **calibration** file generated above:

-`type_of_spectra = 'blackbody'`

-`plot_fits = False`

-Save and run file.
+`python script_msf.py 'path/to/outdir/calibration_file.h5' 'path/to/R0s_file.csv'`

 This generates the MSF products for use in spectrum extraction.
-A few comprehensive plots will show so you can verify the goodness of fit.
+A few comprehensive plots will show and save so you can verify the goodness of fit.

+## NOT FINISHED FROM THIS POINT ON, DO NOT RUN (above ok)
+#### Spectrum extraction steps:
-Open `script_extract.py` and ensure you have the following extraction settings:
+Run the following extraction settings:

-`type_of_spectra = 'phoenix'`
+`python script_extract.py`

 Save and run file.
 This generates the extracted spectrum with error band.